PySymGym/PySymGym/README.md

 Python infrastructure to train paths selectors for symbolic execution engines.

-We treat paths selection as a game where current state of symbolic execution process, represented as a interprocedural control flow graph equipped with information about execution details, is a map of the world (game map).
-States of symbolic machine are chips that player able to move.
-Each step, having current game map, player (AI agent) selects state to move and sends it to game server.
-Server moves selected state and return updated map to the player.
-Depending on scoring function, player can be aimed to achieve 100% coverage in minimal number of moves, or achieve 100% coverage with minimal number of tests generated, or something else.
+We treat path selection as a game where the current state of the symbolic execution process, represented as an interprocedural control flow graph equipped with information about execution details, is a map of the world (game map).
+States of the symbolic machine are chips that the player is able to move.
+For each step, having a current game map, the player (AI agent) selects the state to move and sends it to the game server.
+The server moves the selected state and returns the updated map to the player.
+Depending on the scoring function, the player can aim to achieve 100% coverage in a minimal number of moves, or achieve 100% coverage with a minimal number of tests generated, or something else.

-Thus we introduced the following components.
+Thus, we introduced the following components.

 - Game server
 - Game maps
 - AI agent (player)
 - Training gym

-As far as we use Json-based format to transfer data between server and agent, together with Json-based game maps description, our gym can be used to train networks using different symbolic execution engines.
+Because we use JSON-based format to transfer data between server and agent, including JSON-based game map description, our gym can be used to train networks using different symbolic execution engines.

 ## Install